 Red-fronted lemurs live in sociable, permanent groups of four to 18 animals.
 Group size averages eight to ten individuals, and as the group moves through the forest, they stay together by way of a regular series of grunts and contact calls.

-The red-fronted lemur inhabits a long stretch of western Madagascar’s dry forest, as well as a much smaller portion of southeast Madagascar rain forest.
+The red-fronted lemur inhabits a long stretch of western Madagascar’s dry forest, as well as a much smaller portion of southeast Madagascar rainforest.
 In the west, the red-fronted lemur is found from the Betsiboka River south to the Fiherenana river near Tulear.
 In the east, the range of this lemur is not well established, but more than likely extends from the Mangoro River south to the Andringitra massif.
-A small population has also been introduced into the Berenty Private Reserve in southern Madagscar.
+A small population has also been introduced into the Berenty Private Reserve in southern Madagascar.

-The red-fronted lemur is classified as Near Threatened by the International Union for Conservation of Nature (IUCN).
+The red-fronted lemur is classified as near threatened by the International Union for Conservation of Nature (IUCN).
 Primary threats include habitat loss, hunting, and trapping.
 According to the IUCN, the red-fronted lemur is one of the most commonly hunted lemurs in all of Madagascar.

 Although the red-fronted lemur is protected in at least ten Madagascar reserves, its wild population is decreasing.